Zimfest 2025 teacher applications are scheduled to open January 2, and close February 28, 2025.

 All teachers must:

-1. Sign a teacher contract or agreement and the leadership agreement.
-Copies of the Workshop Cancellation Policy and Teacher Contract will be e-mailed to all selected teachers in April 2023.
+- Sign a teacher contract or agreement and the leadership agreement.
+Copies of the Workshop Cancellation Policy and Teacher Contract will be e-mailed to all selected teachers in April 2025.

 Visa Information

 Zimfest welcomes Zimbabweans and other individuals who are not US citizens to teach and perform, but under US visa regulations, all non-US citizens will require a working visa to teach and perform at the festival.
 Be advised that Zimfest does not sponsor visas.
-The information we have received about applications for US performance visas (visa type P, O, Q, and a few others for which sponsors in the US apply) is that the U.S Immigration service is severely short-handed and delaying actions on applications for months.
-Therefore we do not recommend applying for these types of visas in 2023 unless you already have a application in process.
-Zimfest will be inviting individuals wishing to apply for B-1 Visitor visas on their own behalf in 2023, and can accept those already in possession of them.
+The information we have received about applications for US performance visas (visa type P, O, Q, and a few others for which sponsors in the US apply) is that the US Immigration service is severely short-handed and delaying actions on applications for months.
+Therefore we do not recommend applying for these types of visas in 2025 unless you already have a application in process.
+Zimfest will be inviting individuals wishing to apply for B-1 Visitor visas on their own behalf in 2025, and can accept those already in possession of them.
 Note that this category does not allow you to perform in paid concerts.
 For additional information, visit the Applicant Information page.
 If you have questions, please contact the Zimfest Guest Coordinator at .